Highlights from the Ratings and Financial Report for CEMEX S.A.B. de C.V. (CX)

 CX’s Market Performance

-CX stocks went down by -2.09% for the week, with a monthly drop of -4.88% and a quarterly performance of 21.88%, while its annual performance rate touched 212.00%.
-The volatility ratio for the week stands at 2.89% while the volatility levels for the past 30 days are set at 4.42% for CEMEX S.A.B. de C.V..
-The simple moving average for the period of the last 20 days is 1.80% for CX stocks with a simple moving average of 47.21% for the last 200 days.
+CX stocks went up by 4.56% for the week, with a monthly jump of 6.53% and a quarterly performance of 14.87%, while its annual performance rate touched 238.25%.
+The volatility ratio for the week stands at 3.88% while the volatility levels for the past 30 days are set at 4.16% for CEMEX S.A.B. de C.V..
+The simple moving average for the period of the last 20 days is 5.75% for CX stocks with a simple moving average of 50.43% for the last 200 days.

 Analysts’ Opinion of CX